automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ornitholestes.md

 # Ornitholestes
-## Description: This "bird robber" probably preyed on small lizards instead.
+## This "bird robber" probably preyed on small lizards instead.